 The work in these industries is also very time-consuming, so you need to demonstrate that you attack everything head-on, efficiently, and with a well-informed opinion.
 You need to come across as intelligent, critical, focused, and, though you might not think it — personable.
 These professions often require direct interactions with clients/patients, so you need to also demonstrate that you can clearly communicate with people; use language that shows your approachable side as well.

 These are the people in charge.
 Everything ties back to them.
 They hold down the fort.
 They can see things with a big-picture perspective, and they know how to bring everyone together to keep things running.

 Your cover letter must come across as clear, mature, and powerful.
 You are going to be the commander, so demonstrate that you deserve that respect.
 Use a very professional tone, but don’t be afraid to tell some stories as well.
 You’ve had a long career — show how far you’ve come and that you have many lessons to share.
 You take control, have the utmost standards, and can lead a high-achieving, committed team; your writing must be proper, dynamic, intriguing, and inspiring.

 No matter what industry or position you’re applying to, pay close attention to your cover letter tone.
 As these examples show, every job, industry, and company is different from one another (an accountant is always an accountant, but an accountant for a manufacturing corporation will have a very different personality than an accountant at a non-profit theater company).

 You need to focus on portraying why you’re the best candidate for each specific scenario.
 Demonstrate this in your communications, and you’ll be much more likely to win them over and land the job.

 If you need more help with your cover letter, we’re happy to help out.
-Schedule a free phone consultation with us on our homepage to find out how our business writing experts can assist in landing your dream job.
+Schedule a free call with us to find out how our professional writers can rework your resume, cover letter, and LinkedIn profile to land you that dream job.

 Happy job hunting!